MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 ```

 ### -ManagedIdentityAccountId
-**Note**: This parameter is available in version 2.0.6-Preview7 or later.
+**Note**: This parameter is available in version 2.0.6-Preview7 or later of the EXO V2 module.

 The ManagedIdentityAccountId parameter specifies the application ID of the service principal that corresponds to the user-assigned managed identity that's used for authentication.